• Skip to content

 Your child could also start an activity gradually.
 For example, if your child’s ultimate goal is to be on the stage with a local theatre group, they could start by working as a stage hand.

 It’s OK if your child doesn’t do many, or any, extracurricular activities.
 Your child might feel that they get to try and enjoy plenty of things at school.
 Extracurricular activities are voluntary.
-If your child doesn’t want to do an activity, they're unlikely to enjoy it and they won’t benefit from it.
-Making your child do it might lead to tension.
+If your child doesn’t want to do an activity, it’s best not to force them to do it.
+They’re unlikely to enjoy it and they won’t benefit from it.

 Balancing work and fun is a challenge for everyone – it’s a life skill that’s important for your child to learn.

-If you’re worried that your child has taken on too many extracurricular activities, there are some signs that things are out of balance.
-These might include your child being tired, grumpy or stressed and having trouble sleeping.
+If you’re worried that your child is doing too many extracurricular activities, you could watch for signs that things are out of balance.
+These might include your child being tired, grumpy or stressed or having trouble sleeping.

-• Balance of activities: how much sleep is your child getting?
+• Balance of activities – how much sleep is your child getting?
 Do they have any down time?
 Can they get their homework done on time?
 Does your child have time for friends?
-Are they spending lots of time in singing lessons and tennis practice, for example, at the expense of school or socialising?
+Are they spending a lot of time in singing lessons and tennis practice, for example, at the expense of schoolwork or socialising?

-• Impact on the family: how many family meals are missed, or disrupted, by your child’s activities?
+• Effect on the family – how many family meals are missed, or disrupted, by your child’s activities?
 Is this a problem for your family?
 How often does your child miss family activities?
 Do your child’s activities mean other family members miss out on doing things?

-Different children can balance different amounts of extracurricular activity.
-This changes with age too.
-What your child can handle when they're 9 will be different from what they can do at 12.
+• Interests and age – different children can balance different amounts of extracurricular activity.
+This tends to change with age too.
+What your child can handle when they’re 9 will be different from what they can manage at 14.

 It can be hard to let your child stop doing an activity that they've been doing for a long time.
-But giving your child some responsibility to choose activities lets them know that you trust them to manage their own time.
+But giving your child some responsibility to choose activities lets them know that you trust them to manage their own time and make the right decisions for themselves.

 Talk with your child if you’re concerned that they need a better balance between extracurricular activities and other areas of their life.
 You could try the steps for time management suggested below.